ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

  <img style="width: 20%; height: 20%" src="{{ site.url }}/images/normal_dist/dice.jpg" alt="Dice">
 </p>

-Let's look at a couple of examples, starting with the case of throwing a fair die.
+Let's take a look at a couple of examples, starting with the case of throwing a fair die.
 Every number on each marked side has an equal probability of showing up, i.e., p=1/6.
 Let us examine the following sequence of 30 trials:

 {% raw %}
 3, 4, 6, 5, 1, 5, 6, 5, 1, 5, 3, 1, 2, 4, 1, 1, 2, 5, 3, 1, 3, 4, 3, 6, 2, 4, 6, 2, 4, 3